 Applying for life insurance can be a long and difficult process, but it isn’t as bad as most people think.
 It’s one of the most important purchases that you’ll ever make for your loved ones.
-You may even ask when should you get life insurance?
+You may even ask when you should get life insurance.
 When you apply for life insurance, the insurance company will need to review your overall health before giving you a policy.

 This will determine whether you can qualify for coverage and the price of your policy.
-For this review, the company could look up your old health insurance records, ask you to see a doctor for a physical, or request a urine sample.
+For this review, the company could look up your old health insurance records, ask you to see a doctor for a physical or request a urine sample.

 You will also likely have to take a blood test before qualifying for a policy.
 This blood test is going to have a huge impact on your life insurance policy and how much you pay for it, which means that you’ll need to understand everything about the test and what they are looking for.